Ugly Vegetables Need Love Too

 |By Meg Jones - wife, mother,

-Here’s my first post from Salt Lake City, Utah on how to prepare pork chops with maple, apple, acorn squash.
+Here's my first post from Salt Lake City, Utah, on how to prepare pork chops with maple, apple, and acorn squash.
 A few months ago, our younger daughter introduced us to Misfits Market.
 If you’re not familiar, as I wasn’t, the company describes itself as

 “… a subscription box of sometimes funny-looking, always delicious produce, designed to break the cycle of food waste.
-Think of us like an online grocery store, except one that specializes in rescuing food that is unnecessarily thrown away.
+Think of us like an online grocery store, except one that specializes in rescuing unnecessarily thrown-away food.
 We source high-quality organic produce that has a few quirks—onions that are too small, potatoes that are shaped like your favorite celebrity, and carrots that fell in love and got twisted together.
-It may sound like a joke, but billions of pounds of this fresh and delicious food is tossed each year because grocery stores only want “perfect” foods on their shelves.
-We step in and buy this food from hundreds of farms across the country and bring them to your doorstep, saving you money and helping you save the world.”
+It may sound like a joke, but billions of pounds of this fresh and delicious food is tossed yearly because grocery stores only want "perfect" foods.
+So we step in and buy this food from hundreds of farms across the country and bring them to your doorstep, saving you money and helping you save the world.”

-We always have fresh vegetables in the house that we have chosen from a list of options, meaning I’m not a risk of running out of onions, potatoes or avocados which I seem to use daily.
-We get the opportunity to buy vegetables we might not normally think to use, like parsnips, lacinto kale or golden beets.
+We always have fresh vegetables in the house that we have chosen from a list of options, meaning I’m not a risk of running out of onions, potatoes, or avocados, which I seem to use daily.
+We get to buy vegetables we might not usually think to use, like parsnips, lacinto kale, or golden beets.

 And we always have enough ingredients to pull together a tasty, healthy meal, sometimes requiring a little creativity and always giving us the pleasure of working with quirky ingredients that would otherwise have hit the dumpster.

 When it became clear that our daughter would be spending another semester studying remotely rather than on campus in LA County, we all agreed that a change of venue was in order.
 So she has taken up residence in Utah and is awaiting the arrival of three college friends who will join her for the next few months.